m-kru/hbs/user-manual/commands.typ

 ```
 Please note that you can provided arbitrary strings to the `list-cores` command.
 The core is listed if its core path contains at least one string provided in arguments.
-For example, the below snippet presents an output for listing all cores containg the `bri` or `bar` string in the same APB library:
+For example, the below snippet presents an output for listing all cores containg the `bri` or `bar` string in the same APB library.
 ```
 [user@host apb] hbs list-cores bri bar vhdl::amba5::apb::cdc-bridge